-How do you make Cajun chicken and shrimp pasta? (+ tips)
+How to make Cajun chicken and shrimp pasta (+ tips)

-- Cook the pasta al dente according to package directions in salted water.
-Transfer the cooked pasta to a colander over the sink and run cold water over it stop the cooking process.
+1. Cook the pasta al dente according to package directions in salted water.
+Transfer the cooked pasta to a colander over the sink and run cold water over it to stop the cooking process.